YaseenKaraki/compilerCode-/README.md

-This code done by ocr, so it may contain erros
+This code done by OCR, so it may contain errors.